hygieia/hygieia/pages/hygieia/collectors/cloud/aws.md

    aws.filters['instance-state-name'][1]=running
 ```
 if you want to filter the instances analysed by Hygieia.
 This is done by AWS before Hygieia gets it and reduces the numbers of
 instances under consideration by Hygieia.
-Please note the escape characters that are required if you need to use spaces ect in your filters.
+Please note the escape characters that are required if you need to use spaces or other special characters in your filters.
 For a full list of filters see [here](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html)

 You don't need to provide credentials in the properties file, the preferred mechanism is using the Default credentials provider mechanism or through an IAM role, as described [here](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/credentials.html).